 Frame the House

 Standard homeowner’s insurance policies cover the exterior of the dwelling.
-This includes the roof, brick, siding, window frames, shutters, posts
+This includes the roof, brick, siding, window frames, shutters, posts and pillars.

 Finish the Interior

-Interior walls, ceilings, floors, cabinets, closets
+Interior walls, ceilings, floors, cabinets, closets and windows typically fall under standard homeowners policies.

 Additional coverage to protect gas lines, electric lines and water lines and potential sewer backups can be purchased for additional costs.